 Having an operation is very demanding on your body.
 Many situations can be stressful but are normal.
-Fatigue Alternate rest periods and activities and gradually increase your activity level.
-Problems concentrating This is temporary following anesthesia and will return to normal.
-Emotional instability Take it calmly, this reaction will gradually fade away.
-Pain can be intense during the first days following surgery.
-Don't put up with pain, take your medication.
-Pain It is normal to feel pain for 10 to 30 minutes after doing the exercises.
-We recommend that you take your pain medication 30 to 45 minutes before starting your exercises.
+Fatigue To feel tired.
+Alternate rest periods and activities and gradually increase your activity level.
+Problems concentrating To have problems concentrating.
+This is temporary following anesthesia and will return to normal.
+Emotional instability To feel emotional instability.
+Take it calmly, this reaction will gradually fade away.
+Pain Pain can be intense during the first days following surgery.
+Don't put up with pain, take your medication.It is normal to feel pain for 10 to 30 minutes after doing the exercises.We recommend that you take your pain medication 30 to 45 minutes before starting your exercises.
 Sensitivity around the scar Sensitivity around your scar will not be the same as elsewhere for several weeks.
-This is normal and is due to the cutting of small nerve webs during the operation.
-Sensitivity should return to normal in a few months to a year Swollen leg It can last several weeks.
+This is normal and is due to the cutting of small nerve nets during the operation.
+Sensitivity should return to normal in a few months to a year.
+Swollen leg It is normal for your leg to be more swollen (edema) for several weeks.
 This is usually resolved in about 6 months.
-Afterwards, it will tend to swell more easily.
-Take your medication, apply ice, in raise your leg to reduce pain, bruising and swelling (edema).
-Hematoma (large bruise) Due to taking the anticoagulant, it can grow until it covers your whole leg.
+Afterwards, it will have a tendency to swell more easily.
+Hematoma (large bruise) It is normal for a hematoma (large bruise) to appear near the surgical site.
+Due to taking the anticoagulant, it can grow until it covers your whole leg.
 This medication can cause mild bleeding that spreads under the skin.
 If this worries you, show it to your nurse or contact her.
 It should all disappear within a few weeks.
-Take your medication, apply ice and raise you leg to reduce pain, bruising and swelling (edema).